juliolemesti/dotnet-chat-challenge/frontend/README.md

 ### `npm run build`
 Builds the app for production to the `build` folder with optimized bundles.
+- Optimized bundle size: ~205KB gzipped
+- Tree-shaking and dead code elimination
+- Source maps for debugging
+- Ready for deployment to any static hosting

+### `npm run type-check`
+Runs TypeScript compiler to check for type errors without emitting files.

 ### `npm run eject`
 **One-way operation** - Exposes webpack configuration for advanced customization.